-Table 13 lists possible HLU-388 List 5E alarm states and the corresponding front-panel messages.
+Table 12 lists possible HLU-231 List alarm states and the corresponding front-panel messages.
 More than one alarm condition can exist at any given time, but only one message can be displayed.
 For multiple alarms, only the highest priority alarm displays.

-Table 13.
+Table 12.
 HDSL System Alarms

-Front Panel Message Alarm State Description To Inhibit: ALRM LOSW Loss of Sync Word ^(a) One of the HDSL loops has lost synchronization.
+Front-panel Message Alarm State Description To Inhibit: ALRM LOSW Loss of Sync Word ^(a) One of the HDSL loops has lost synchronization.
 Cannot be inhibited.
 ALRM LLOS Local Loss of Signal Loss of the DSX-1 input signal.
 Cannot be inhibited.
 ALRM RLOS Remote Loss of Signal Loss of the HRU DS1 input signal.
 Disable the RDA (Remote DS1 Alarm) option.
 This prevents an LOS condition at the DS1 input to a HRU from closing the alarm contacts (pins 20 and 21 on the card-edge connector).
 The front-panel Status LED still flashes red and the ALRM RLOS message displays to alert you of the LOS state.
 LOS is sent towards the network from the HLU.
 This option prevents the common occurrences of a CPE LOS condition from generating recurring alarms and AIS payloads.
-ALRM MAL1 or ALRM MAL2 Margin Alarm Loop1 or Margin Alarm Loop2 The margin on HDSL Loop 1 or Loop 2 has dropped below the minimum threshold value set by the terminal MARGIN ALARM THRES.
+ALRM R(L)AIS (b) Remote (or Local) Alarm Indicating Signal Indicates an AIS pattern of all ones is being transmitted (XMT) from the remote (or local) T1 output port.
+Set LBPK option to ENA or DIS.
+ALRM MAL1 or ALRM MAL2 Margin Alarm Loop 1 or Margin Alarm Loop 2 The margin on HDSL Loop 1 or Loop 2 has dropped below the minimum threshold value set by the terminal MARGIN ALARM THRES.
 Set the Margin Alarm Threshold option to 0 (zero).
 ALRM BER Bit Error Rate exceeded The combined T1 and HDSL BER has exceeded you set threshold limits of 10^{-6} or 10^{-7} .
 Select NONE for the BER system option.
 NONE No alarm No current alarm condition.
 Cannot be inhibited.

 (a) When both HDSL loops lose sync word (LOSW), a system alarm condition exists.
-However, since the HLU-388 enters a self test cycling mode, the front panel LED lights yellow instead of red and the SELF TEST message displays instead of the ALRM message.
+However, since the HLU-231 enters a self test cycling mode, the front-panel LED lights yellow instead of red and the SELF TEST message displays instead of the ALRM message.